Learn the common signs of mental illness in adults and adolescents.

 Indian Country Child Trauma Center (ICCTC) (405-271-8858)

-A SAMHSA-funded program established to develop training, technical assistance, program development and resources on trauma-informed care to tribal communities.
-Oklahoma City-based center specializes in treatment of Native American children that live with trauma and sexual abuse.
+The ICCTC is a SAMHSA-funded program established to develop training, technical assistance, program development and resources on trauma-informed care to tribal communities.
+Oklahoma City-based center specializes in treatment of Native American children that have experienced trauma and sexual abuse.

 One Sky Center (503-970-7895)